dfinity/portal/docs/tutorials/hackathon-prep-guide/5-integrating-with-tokens.md

 To interact with ICP tokens, you will need to use a specialized canister known as the ICP ledger.
 The ledger canister is used to hold ledger accounts and record a traceable history of all ICP transactions.

 :::info
-The ICP ledger can only be used to interact with ICP tokens; to interact with other tokens, such as ICRC tokens, the ICRC ledger will need to be used.
+The ICP ledger can only be used to interact with ICP tokens; to interact with other tokens, such as ICRC tokens, the respective ICRC ledger will need to be used.
 :::

 ### Accounts